Matriculation / Student Success and Support

 Maximum Units in Remedial Classes

-Students at Victor Valley College are eligible to enroll in a cumulative maximum of 30 semester units of remedial classes including reading, writing, mathematics, learning skills, and study skills courses.
-For example, the Basic Skills Program includes 10 one credit courses which would count as remedial level work.
-Remedial classes also include English as a Second Language (ESL) courses which are designed to ensure acquisition of skills necessary for completion of associate degree, transfer, and technical courses.
+Students at Victor Valley College are eligible to enroll in a cumulative maximum of 30-semester units of remedial classes, including reading, writing, mathematics, learning skills, and study skills courses.
+For example, the Basic Skills Program includes 10 one-credit courses, counted as remedial level work.
+Remedial classes also include English as a Second Language (ESL) courses designed to ensure the acquisition of skills necessary for the completion of an associate degree, transfer, and technical courses.

 Students identified by the district as being learning disabled are exempt from the 30-unit maximum.
 Students with other types of disabilities may be exempted on a case-by-case basis.

-Waivers of this policy may be made for students who show significant, measurable progress toward the development of skills appropriate to their enrollment in college-level courses, yet need limited course work beyond the 30 semester unit limit.
-Significant and measurable progress is defined as completion of precollegiate basic skills classes with grades of “C” or better, or a grade of “credit” if the course is categorized as mandatory credit/non-credit.
+Waivers of this policy may be made for students who show significant, measurable progress toward developing skills appropriate to their enrollment in college-level courses yet need limited course work beyond the 30-semester unit limit.
+Significant and measurable progress is defined as completing pre-collegiate basic skills classes with grades of “C” or better, or a grade of “credit” if the course is categorized as mandatory credit/non-credit.

 The Petitions Committee is granted the authority to issue Remedial Semester Unit Limitation waivers.

-Unless provided with a waiver, students who do not attain full eligibility status for college-level work within the prescribed 30 semester unit limit are to be dismissed and referred to adult non-credit education courses.
-Dismissed students may petition for reinstatement for the purpose of enrolling in college-level course work upon successful completion of appropriate adult noncredit classes or upon demonstration of skill levels which can reasonably be expected to assure success in college-level courses.
+Unless provided with a waiver, students who do not attain full eligibility status for college-level work within the prescribed 30-semester unit limit are dismissed and referred to adult non-credit education courses.
+Dismissed students may petition for reinstatement to enroll in college-level course work upon successfully completing appropriate adult noncredit classes or demonstrating skill levels, which can reasonably be expected to assure success in college-level courses.

 Grade Appeal Process

-According to the California Education code Section 76224 (a), California Code of Regulation Section 55025 (a), if mistake, fraud, bad faith, or incompetency is the reason for a grade dispute, the burden of proof lies with the student to produce facts that support this allegation.
-If such evidence exists, the student is to initiate an informal discussion with the specific faculty member and/or the Department Chair.
+According to the California Education Code Section 76224 (a), California Code of Regulation Section 55025 (a), if a mistake, fraud, bad faith, or incompetency is the reason for a grade dispute, the burden of proof lies with the student to produce facts that support this allegation.
+If such evidence exists, the student initiates an informal discussion with the specific faculty member and/or the Department Chair.
 If the matter is not resolved through this informal discussion, the student may obtain a Grade Appeal Form from the Office of Admissions and Records or online in the Students Form Center.